guangying94/AzureIoT/README.md

 ![Overview of solution architecture](https://jwm75w-dm2306.files.1drv.com/y4mSiTxWs3bFc30dNM4hZGUTZm7HL2CFpYVGFhENo9RLi9YYdB59n5eK2Fh4d_SSXuIp20xWNQXSY1W4z8tuSvxKQBmGBOzPzhlSJDmDtzyZeHA489khprkC8Kn2oPdqZzdGo0n0sePRRZB5b8nkSndo22JqR60JjBpz2GlJe8THIn5MzIBXtWfhlup2XpEpRybt__GRkdKUkIMFocZZFBPpA?width=1024&height=626&cropmode=none)

-We will start from building a simulator that sends random temperature and humidity readings into **IoT Hub**.
-Then, the data will pass thru **Azure Stream Analytics**, which allow us to store the data in **Azure Table Storage**, and at the same time, computer the average of reading value in a 10 seconds windows.
+We will start by building a simulator that sends random temperature and humidity readings to **IoT Hub**.
+IoT Hub will send the data to **Azure Stream Analytics**, which then stores the data in **Azure Table Storage** while computing the average temperature and humidity reading within a 10 seconds window.

-Another output from **Azure Stream Analytics** is send the data to **Azure Event Hub**, which act as a data receiver. **Azure Event Hub** allows high speed data ingestion with low latency.
-From **Azure Stream Analytics**, we have computed the average value of readings, and will send a message to **Azure Event Hub** every 10 seconds.
-Once **Azure Event Hub** receive a message, it will trigger **Azure Function**, which help us send the readings to our **Azure Machine Learning Service** to predict the status.
+This average is sent to **Azure Event Hub**, which acts as a data receiver. **Azure Event Hub** allows high speed data ingestion with low latency.
+Upon receiving a message, **Azure Event Hub** will trigger a function on **Azure Functions**, which forwards the readings to a service on **Azure Machine Learning Service** that predicts the status of the simulated device.

-Concurrently, once the machine learning module predicted the alert, **Azure Function** moves the predicted results into **Azure Table Storage** for web app.
+If the machine learning module predicted a situation that requires an alert,  the **Azure Functions** moves the predicted results into **Azure Table Storage** for the web app.
 The web app can be built using any language such as Java, or .Net.
-For this workshop purpose, we are using **Power BI** dashboard as our dashboard.
-Two tiles are pinned, which show the live streaming data of temperature and humidity.
-Then, a textbox is pinned to indicate the status on machine.
+For this workshop , we will use **Power BI** dashboard with two tiles showing live streamed data of temperature and humidity respectively.
+A textbox is also pinned on the dashboard to indicate the status of the simulated device.

 Noted that this solution architecture is for reference / introductory purpose, there are many different services that the team can leverage on, based on the requirement.

 ### 2. Preparation / Software needed

-We are leveraging the power of cloud to perform most of the tasks, nevertheless, we need code editor to create simulator, and some light code editing that will be inserted into Azure Services.
+We are leveraging the power of the cloud to perform most of the tasks required in this workshop.
+Nevertheless, we need a code editor to create the simulator  and do some light code editing.

 The following application will be helpful on setting up the development environment.

 1. [**Visual Studio 2017**](https://www.visualstudio.com/downloads/)
 1. [**Microsoft Azure Storage Explorer**](http://storageexplorer.com/)
 1. [**Device Explorer for IoT Hub devices**](https://github.com/Azure/azure-iot-sdk-csharp/releases)

 To complete the exercise, you will need an Azure account.
 You can sign up for a trial account easily here: [Create Azure account](https://azure.microsoft.com/en-us/free/).

 In this tutorial, we will be using C# as the main development language.
-The whole idea of this tutorial is to assist the team on understand the concept of various Azure services.
-Once the understanding is established, the team can use any supported language for development.
+The whole idea of this tutorial is to assist participants in understanding the concepts within the various Azure services.
+Once that understanding is established, the team can use any supported language for development.

 During the process of installation, please choose C# or .Net to install the components.